Dimiiske/container-orchestration-basics/README.md

 ## Part 3.
 Creating a simple docker swarm

 1) Modify Vagrantfile to create three machines: manager01, worker01, worker02.
 Write shell scripts to install docker inside machines, initialize and connect to docker swarm.
-Help on docker swarm is in the materials.

 2) Load the built images on the docker hub and modify the docker-compose file to load the images located on the docker hub.